 FGI is not requesting these records merely for their intrinsic informational value.
-The public is always well served when it knows how the government conducts its activities, and the requested records would provide insight in how important decisions were made by federal officials.
-Hence, there can be no dispute that disclosure of the requested records to the public will significantly increasing the public's understanding about the agency's actions and decisions and whether agency actions were conducted in an objective and legal way.
+The public is always well served when it knows details of what officials are communicating with interest groups.
+Hence, there can be no dispute that disclosure of the requested records to the public will significantly increasing the public's understanding about the agency's actions and whether those actions were conducted in an objective, ethical, and legal way.
 Thus, FGI meets this factor.